resema/Notepad/_posts/2017-09-01-let-s-become-a-blogger.md

 featured: true
 comments: false
 title: Let's become a blogger
 description: OMG!
-Will somebody gonna read this....
+Will somebody gonna read this...
 headline: Let's blog!
 categories:
   - personal
-tags: 'blogging, github.io, jekyll'
+tags:
+  - blogging
+  - github.io
+  - jekyll
 ---

 >&quot;The beginning is the most important part of the work.&quot;